Stein Latent Optimization for Generative Adversarial Networks

 \subsection{Ensuring Positive-definiteness of \texorpdfstring{$\boldsymbol{\Sigma}_c$}{}}

-\begin{theorem} The updated covariance matrix $\Sigma_{c}'=\Sigma_{c}+\gamma\Delta\Sigma_{c}'$ with the modified update rule specified in Equation 8 (of the manuscript) is positive-definite if $\Sigma_{c}$ is positive-definite. \end{theorem} \begin{proof} Because $\Sigma_{c}$ is symmetric and positive-definite, we can decompose $\Sigma_{c} = \mathrm{L}\mathrm{L}^{T}$ using Cholesky decomposition, where $\mathrm{L}$ is the lower triangular matrix.
+\begin{thm} The updated covariance matrix $\Sigma_{c}'=\Sigma_{c}+\gamma\Delta\Sigma_{c}'$ with the modified update rule specified in Equation \ref{eq:psd} is positive-definite if $\Sigma_{c}$ is positive-definite. \end{thm} \begin{proof} Because $\Sigma_{c}$ is symmetric and positive-definite, we can decompose $\Sigma_{c} = \mathrm{L}\mathrm{L}^{T}$ using Cholesky decomposition, where $\mathrm{L}$ is the lower triangular matrix.
 Then, we can prove the positive-definiteness of the updated covariance matrix as follows:

 Let us define $\mathrm{U} \vcentcolon= \mathrm{L}^T + \gamma \mathrm{L}^{-1} \Delta\Sigma_c$.
 Then, we have the following:

 where both $\Sigma_{c}$ and $\mathrm{U}^T \mathrm{U}$ are positive-definite, concluding the proof. \end{proof}